SahithiKokkula/StudywithMe/README.md

 ## 🧠 **Project Overview**

-**Study Buddy** is an intelligent, autonomous AI-powered study assistant that runs **completely locally on your computer** — no API keys, no internet required after initial setup, 100% free!
+**Study Buddy** is an intelligent, autonomous AI-powered study assistant powered by **Groq API with LLaMA 3.3 70B** for lightning-fast responses.
+Get started in minutes with a free Groq API key!

 Built for students who need help with:
 - 📚 Understanding complex academic concepts